 The doctor will ask about past health issues and do a physical exam.
 Blood tests are done to measure how much sugar is in the blood.
 The doctor will use those blood test results and the American Diabetes Association criteria to diagnose diabetes.

 Treatment for type 1 diabetes focuses on keeping blood sugar levels within a target range and doing things to reduce complications.
 Taking insulin, making healthy food choices, and getting regular exercise can help control blood sugar.
 You'll also need to check blood sugar levels several times a day.

 You can help prevent or delay complications by keeping your blood sugar in a target range.
 You also need regular medical checkups to look for early signs of complications.
 If complications are treated early, the damage may be stopped, slowed, or possibly reversed.

 Health Tools help you make wise health decisions or take action to improve your health.

-See more about symptoms of high blood sugar.
+Common symptoms of high blood sugar include: